HaukeBartsch/redcapfs/readme.md

 This is a secured access.
 Provide your pass phrase:
 Mounted!
 ```
-There will be two files in the created directory connection to the database.
+There will be two files in the created directory that contain basic information about the project you are connected to.
+One file represents the REDCap data dictionary the other the mapping of instruments to events or visits.

 ```
+> cd /tmp/EDC/
 > ls
 DataDictionary.json	EventMapping.json
 ```

 The EventMapping.json file contains the names of forms used in the study.
-Now we can create a new file in our directory with the name of the form in question:
+Create a new file in our directory with the name of the screener instrument:

 ```
 > touch screener.csv
 ```

 It depends on the speed of your connection to the EDC but after a couple of seconds the new file will fill with the data for that instrument.
-There will also be a second file that contains the data dictionory for that form.
+There will also be a second file that contains the data dictionary for the screener.

 ```
 > ls -l